krishnalalqb/privatefly-aircraft/README.md

 1. JDK 1.8
 2. Maven 3.1
-3. Create a MySQL database named 'privatefly'
+3. Create a MySQL database named `privatefly` (Can be changed in the `application.properties` config file)

 ## Technologies used